 Smoothing the way with egg white

 The researchers’ key finding was that egg white in its natural state could perform as effectively as a conventional polymer material, or plastic.
-The researchers layered a thin film of raw, unpurified egg white onto an indium tin oxide substrate, then gradually heated it to about 140 degrees Centigrade.
+The researchers layered a thin film of raw, unpurified egg white onto an indium tin oxide substrate, then gradually heated it to Chip in a few dollars a month to help support independent cleantech coverage that helps to accelerate the cleantech revolution! about 140 degrees Centigrade.
 Once the white was cooked, they fabricated the rest of the transistor.
 Test results showed that the egg white performed well as a dielectric (insulating) component.

 The researchers also tested the egg white dielectric on flexible substrates and found that the transistor maintained its output while the substrate was bent, indicating a good potential for use in portable, flexible electronics.

 That’s good so far but the real proof will be in the pudding, when the team puts albumen through durability tests including temperature and moisture tolerance.